 The UK Data Service has many different sorts of resources that are valuable for any course analysing data of any kind and it is a great site to explore for all methods teachers.

 Quantitative methods teaching faces a series of obstacles to student learning that undermine the systematic development of quantitative skills in the social sciences in a way that is not faced in the teaching of more substantive courses.
-These impediments to learning consist of student preparation prior to higher education, negative perceptions of quantitative methods that are widely held, a shortage of skills and support among staff, and an isolation of such teaching in the curriculum (Earley 2014; Wagner, Garner, and Kawulich 2011).
+These impediments to learning consist of student preparation prior to higher education, negative perceptions of quantitative methods that are widely held, a shortage of skills and support among staff, and an isolation of such teaching in the curriculum (Earley, 2014; Wagner et al., 2011).
 These difficulties are important to acknowledge and counter in order to effectively teach quantitative methods.

-First, British students come to higher education with less of a background in math than in almost any other OECD country.
-Early specialisation means that most social science and humanities students abandon math by the age of 16.
-Only a small minority of students continue with math to 18 and an even smaller percentage go on to enrol in social science subjects at university (MacInnes 2009).
-The social sciences are seen as more allied to the humanities than the sciences (Williams et al. 2004).
-That lack of knowledge and experience of math increases a widespread sense of anxiety about numbers among social science students that that detracts from the student experience and performance and prompts them to avoid courses involving numbers (Earley 2014; Onwuegbuzie 2004).
-This unease with numbers is also shared among many staff members as well (MacInnes 2009; Williams et al. 2004).
+First, British students come to higher education with less of a background in maths than in almost any other OECD country.
+Early specialisation means that most social science and humanities students abandon maths by the age of 16.
+Only a small minority of students continues with maths to 18 and an even smaller percentage go on to enrol in social science subjects at university (MacInnes, 2009).
+The social sciences are seen as more allied to the humanities than the sciences (Williams et al., 2004).
+That lack of knowledge and experience of maths increases a widespread sense of anxiety about numbers among social science students that detracts from the student experience and performance and prompts them to avoid courses involving numbers (Earley, 2014; Onwuegbuzie, 2004).
+This unease with numbers is also shared among many staff members (MacInnes, 2009; Williams et al., 2004).

-Negative perceptions among staff and students means that quantitative methods are largely confined to specialist courses, if they are required at all (Williams et al. 2016).
-The lack of quantitative analysis in most substantive courses means that there is insufficient time and experience developed for students to become familiar and proficient in its use (MacInnes 2009; MacInnes et al. 2016; Parker 2008).
+Negative perceptions among staff and students means that quantitative methods are largely confined to specialist courses, if they are required at all (Williams et al., 2016).
+The lack of quantitative analysis in most substantive courses means that there is insufficient time and experience developed for students to become familiar and proficient in its use (MacInnes, 2009; MacInnes et al., 2016; Parker et al., 2008).

-Throughout the social sciences, the gold standard of analysis is the essay, which is required and practiced by students throughout most of their coursework across almost all social science degrees.
+Throughout the social sciences, the gold standard of analysis is the essay, which is required and practised by students throughout most of their coursework across almost all social science degrees.
 A similar commitment to developing skills in quantitative analysis is absent in disciplines outside of economics.
-This is particularly damaging for methods teaching, which is more demanding than subject based courses because it requires learning complex abstract principles and processes separate from the substantive issues that interest students and inspired them to choose their course.
+This is particularly damaging for methods teaching, which is more demanding than subject-based courses because it requires learning complex abstract principles and processes separate from the substantive issues that interest students and inspired them to choose their course.
 Methods are a means to study any particular topic and do not provoke student interest in the same way.